Abhi-2809/AI-Assignment-Bits-Hyderabad-/AI_Assignment_1(Q1)/README.md

 ```

 The conversations that take place are stored in the [chats.csv](https://github.com/Abhi-2809/AI-Assignment-Bits-Hyderabad-/blob/main/AI_Assignment_1(Q1)/chats.csv) file.
-This file keeps a note of the conversation between the huaman and bot.
+This file keeps a note of the interaction between the huaman and bot.